luizfboss/luizfboss/README.md

 ### Hi, I'm Luiz!

-A passionate, creative, and self-motivated coding student with excellent analytical skills.
-I have been developing algorithms, websites, and applications since 2020 and since then, coding has been part of my life.
-I've always been fascinated by all different parts of technology I get in touch with, such as Quantum Computing, Data Science, Machine Learning, and Web Development.
+A passionate, creative, and self-motivated coding student seeking opportunities within the field of information technology.
+Excellent analytical skills, strong history in personal projects and freelance for small companies.
+Well-rounded, with excellent analytical skills, good teamwork, good communication, problem-solving, and resilient.

+Quote to live by: “l hate how many people think “glass half-empty" when their glass is really four- fifths full.
+I'm grateful when I have one drop in the glass because I know exactly what to do with it” —Gary Vaynerchuk

 <div>
   <a href="https://github.com/luizfboss"><a/>